Intention to Adopt a Behaviour

 What is its purpose?

-This indicator measures the proportion of the target population that does not practice a certain behaviour but plans to do so in the near future.
+This indicator measures the proportion of the target population that does not practice a certain behaviour but intends to do so in the near future.
 The indicator is especially useful for evaluating the effectiveness of behaviour change communication activities.

 How to Collect and Analyse the Required Data